3point14guy/notes/13_rails/rails-intro.md

 we first tell Rails to create a new table in our database.

 #### lib/
-This is a space for application specific libraries.
+This is a space for application specific libraries that aren't in Gem form.
 These include any kind of custom code that doesn’t fit in anywhere else.
 Think of these files as extended features for our application that aren’t available in Rubygems.

 #### log/
 The log files from your application.
-Literally everything we do with our application will be recorded here.
+Literally everything we do with our application will be recorded here, including errors which can be useful for debugging.

-A great place to debug your code or just see how it is working.
+A great place to see how it is working.
 You can also see your code run in terminal.

 #### public/
 Like the public directory for a web server, this directory has web files that don't change, such as JavaScript files (public/javascripts), graphics (public/images), stylesheets (public/stylesheets), and HTML files (public).